The Paramount Importance of Media

 In 2004, New Mexico District Attorney Scot Key filed multiple counts of criminal animal cruelty against NIH contractor Charles River Laboratories—the world’s largest supplier of animals for experimentation—for the deaths of chimpanzees Rex and Ashley, and the near-death of Topsy.
 Key’s courageous act was the first time in history that an entire company was charged with criminal cruelty.
 CRL operated the NIH-owned Alamogordo Primate Facility, which NIH created as the successor to the Coulston Foundation.
 Despite receiving a subpoena from the D.A., CRL refused to disclose the chimps’ medical records., and tried to dismiss the charges with multiple legal technicalities that had nothing to do with the merits of the case.
 The company won on perhaps the most egregious: failing to provide veterinary care fell under the cruelty statute’s legal definition of veterinary practice.
 The case eventually reached the New Mexico Supreme Court, with amicus petitions filed by Jane Goodall and others.
 Because of CRL’s refusal to provide the chimps’ medical records, In Defense of Animals filed a FOIA request that led to a successful five-year legal battle against NIH to obtain records for hundreds of chimpanzees at the APF, upon which the landmark McClatchy Special Report “Chimps: Life in the Lab” was based.
 One of CRL’s arguments for preventing the state of New Mexico from enforcing its own cruelty statute was that the chimpanzees were federal property, and how dare the state of New Mexico tell the federal government what it could do with its property.
 If that was CRL’s attitude about chimps, what chance does any species have?

 Daniel J. Moulton began supplying the research industry with chinchillas in the 1970s.
 The USDA began documenting egregious violations of the Animal Welfare Act in the early 2010s.
 In 2011, inspectors photographed chinchillas with eye infections so severe that their eyes were sealed shut.
 Even then, inspectors described this as an “ongoing problem.”
 It would take another ten years for a hearing to occur, and for Moulton’s license to be revoked.
 During that ten-year span, Moulton accumulated the most “direct” citations—the most grave type of critical citation having adverse impact on animal health and well-being—than any of the over 11,000 entities regulated under the Animal Welfare Act.
-USDA never confiscated a single chinchilla, and never cited Moulton’s breaking the neck of a suffering chinchilla right in front of “flabbergasted” inspectors.
-Moulton was an example of USDA’s longstanding failure to understand the concept of urgency, and adequately enforce the AWA.
+USDA never confiscated a single chinchilla—despite multiple consecutive inspections identifying the very same chinchillas needing veterinary care—and never cited Moulton’s breaking the neck of a suffering chinchilla right in front of “flabbergasted” inspectors.
+Moulton was an example of USDA’s longstanding failure to understand urgency, and adequately enforce the Animal Welfare Act.
 To make matters worse, researchers continued to purchase chinchillas from Moulton, further enabling the abuse that a USDA judge later called “absolutely astounding.”

 Santa Cruz Biotechnology